 Kirsten Soriano Broberg holds Doctorate in Music Composition from Northwestern University in Chicago where she studied with Augusta Read Thomas, Jay Alan Yim and Jason Eckardt.
 She has taken lessons with ten time Emmy-Award winning composer Bruce Broughton; studied music composition privately with Kaija Saariaho, Tristan Murail and Philippe Hurel in France; and studied composing for choreography with Claudia Howard Queen.
 She earned a Master of Arts in music composition from the University of Minnesota and a Bachelor of Music degree in music theory and composition with a minor in creative writing from Concordia College in Moorhead, Minnesota.

 Her curriculum vitae and biography are available at the following links: Curriculum vitae of Kirsten Soriano Broberg.
 Short and regular biographies.

-She lives with her husband, Miguel, and dog, Oliver, in the Dallas-Fort Worth area where she enjoys cooking, creative writing, design, event-planning, jogging, cycling, yoga and gardening.
+She lives with her husband, Miguel, son, Jorah, and dogs, Oliver and Elliot, in the Dallas-Fort Worth area where she enjoys cooking, creative writing, design, event-planning, jogging, cycling, yoga and gardening.
 Her cooking Instagram page, Global Garden Living, features healthy, plant-based and globally-inspired recipes.
 Visit Global Garden Living.